- News & Info

 Officetels originally referred to an office furnished with minimal residential facilities.

-Recently, they have been requently used for residential purposes.
+Recently, they have been frequently used for residential purposes.

 They are preferred by unmarried workers and are designed to protect people's privacy.